-Nor could I. On a visit in March 2017, we launched near the spring and proceeded down the Fort King Waterway, which was filled with wildlife – alligators, turtles, anhingas, heron plus colorful wood ducks and a bright red pileated woodpecker.
+Nor could I. On a March visit, we launched near the spring and proceeded down the Fort King Waterway, which was filled with wildlife – alligators, turtles, anhingas, heron plus colorful wood ducks and a bright red pileated woodpecker.
 The only sounds were birdsongs and the splash of turtles diving to flee as we approached.

 Within the first half hour, we came upon the most prized Silver Springs experience — spotting the wild rhesus monkeys.